This post may contain affiliate links. Read our disclosure policy here.

 - Queso Fresco

-- any cheese
+- Any cheese

-- chopped red onion
+- Chopped red onion

 - Lime wedges

-Slow Cooker Pork Carnitas Tacos
+Slow Cooker Pork Carnitas Tostadas

 Ingredients